Gigaspaces/xap-docs/site/content/xap121tut/java-tutorial-part2.markdown

 {{% /tabs %}}

 After you execute the above command, open a browser and go to  `http://your_host:8099` and the login screen for the admin application will open up.
 The following screen shots will demonstrate some of the UI features: (no username and password needed)

-{{%note%}}
-You can modify the query statement and query the space in realtime.
-Example : select UID,* from xap.tutorial.user.model.User *where creditLimit > 100 and* rowNum<5000
-{{%/note%}}

-The Admin UI console has many more features which we will introduce you to throughout this tutorial.

 {{%refer%}}